Jacksonville in Cherokee County, Texas — The American South (West South Central)

 Around the turn of the century, John Wesley Love (1858-1925) bought this land and developed a 600-acre peach orchard.
 Known as Love's Lookout, the scenic point was used for outings by area residents.
 After Love's death, his family gave 22.22 acres, including the lookout site, to the state for a park.
 The city of Jacksonville bought 25 adjoining acres and developed both tracts as a WPA project.

-former Larissa residents, gave the city 122 acres next to the park in 1940 in tribute to pioneers of Larissa.
+J. L. Brown (1866-1944) and Jewel Newton Brown (1873-1966), former Larissa residents, gave the city 122 acres next to the park in 1940 in tribute to pioneers of Larissa.

-Erected 1978 by Texas Historical Commission.
+Erected 1978 by Texas Historical Commission .
 (Marker Number 6965.)

 Location.
 32° 1.765′ N, 95° 16.757′ W. Marker is in Jacksonville, Texas, in Cherokee County.
-Marker can be reached from U.S. 69 near Lookout Valley Road.
+It can be reached from U.S. 69 near Lookout Valley Road.
 At the Love's Lookout Visitor Center.
 Touch for map.
 Marker is in this post office area: Jacksonville TX 75766, United States of America.
 Touch for directions.